langdon/summit-2015-lab-15812/labs/chapter5.md

         ...
         graph:
-          - name: mariadb
+          - name: mariadb   #CHANGEME
             source: "docker://registry.example.com/some/database"
-          - name: wordpress
+          - name: wordpress #CHANGEME
         ...

 1. To reference another Atomic app use the `source` key to point to another container image.
 In the database component reference the database atomic app that was pre-built for this lab.